LachlanNXT/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles.
+This, along with other measures, was designed to provide the model with diversity in training data, allowing it to generalise and learn to turn in both directions.

 ![alt text][image6]
 ![alt text][image7]